 A suppurative process that results from destruction of the pulmonary parenchyma and formation of a cavity.
 The cavity may be single, e.g. after aspiration, or multiple, e.g. staphylococcal disease and cystic fibrosis.

 Lung abscess may follow pneumonia caused by:

-- S. aureus, "
+- " S. aureus, " K. pneumoniae,

-- anaerobic organisms, "

-- K. pneumoniae, "

-- " S. pneumoniae,
+- " anaerobic organisms," S. pneumoniae," H. influenza."
+M. tuberculosis.

-" H. influenza,

-- M. tuberculosis. - "
+- " H. influenza, " M. tuberculosis.

 Metastatic lung abscesses due to septicaemia or septic emboli may also occur.